Navigation auf uzh.ch

 Foreign students can apply for exemption from compulsory health insurance, provided they have a policy offering equivalent cover.
 You will find more information in the fact sheet "Health Insurance in Switzerland".

-Instructions: How to Apply for an Exemption (PDF, 416 KB)
+Instructions: How to Apply for an Exemption (PDF, 1 MB)

 Private Liability Insurance